CogStack/cogstack-platform-toolkit/docs/observability/get-started/quickstart.md

 For the next steps we can:
 - Look deeper into the observability dashboards, on [Dashboards Userguide](./userguide-tutorial.md)
-- Productionise our deployment to enable further features
+- Productionise our deployment to enable further features  by following [Production Setup](../setup/production-setup.md)
-- Configure *Telemetry* like VM memory usage, and Elasticsearch index size, by running Exporters
-- Enable *Alerting* based on our availability and a defined Service Level Objective (SLO)
-- Setup further *Probing* of our running services to get availability metrics
-- Fully customize the stack with our own dashboards, recording rules and metrics